kckrepository/RSocket-jwt-auth/README.md

 # RSocket-jwt-auth-using-asymmetric-key
-here, I try to implement security RSocket application using jwt asymmetric private and public key. in this implementation, client needs to send token, to get response from RSocket server. to complete this i use NimbusReactiveJwtDecoder for PublicKey builder and also customize ReactiveJwtAuthenticationConverterAdapter to verify user request with database data.
+here, I try to implement security RSocket application using jwt asymmetric private and public key.
+In this implementation, client needs to send token, to get response from RSocket server.
+To complete this.
+I use NimbusReactiveJwtDecoder for PublicKey builder and also customize ReactiveJwtAuthenticationConverterAdapter to verify user request with database data.